Nicaraguan Democratic Union

 The Nicaraguan Democratic Union (UDN, Unión Democrática Nicaragüense) was founded in late 1980 by José Francisco Cardenal, an early leader of the anti-Sandinista rebel movement that became known as the Nicaraguan Contras.
 The UDN was based in Miami, Florida, among its growing community of exiles from Nicaragua's middle class.
 It established an armed wing, the Nicaraguan Revolutionary Armed Forces (FARN, Fuerzas Armadas Revolucionarias Nicaragüenses).

-The UDN attracted interest from the steadfastly anti-Sandinista Reagan Administration, and also received limited funding from Argentina's military junta.
+The UDN attracted interest from the steadfastly anti-Sandinista Reagan Administration and also received limited funding from Argentina's military junta.
 However, they conditioned further aid on the UDN unifying its efforts with those of former National Guardsmen who had served the Somoza regime.

-Cardenal accepted, creating a merged organization, the Nicaraguan Democratic Force (FDN).
+Cardenal accepted, creating a merged organization known as the Nicaraguan Democratic Force (FDN).
 Dissenters broke away over the issue and continued to call themselves the UDN-FARN.
 The FDN would grow into the dominant Contra organization, but Cardenal himself soon fell out of power after alienating his allies in the Contra movement.
 The breakaway UDN-FARN, under Fernando "El Negro" Chamorro, remained a small force throughout the war.

 UDN to FDN

 An armed wing, the Nicaraguan Revolutionary Armed Forces (FARN), was created under Edmundo Chamorro.
-Orlando Bolaños was chief of staff, and by February 1981, Raúl Arana was in Tegucigalpa as coordinator of combat operations.
+Orlando Bolaños served as chief of staff, and by February 1981, Raúl Arana was in Tegucigalpa as coordinator of combat operations.
 Around May 1981, Edmundo Chamorro received $50,000 from the Argentine government.

 On August 11, 1981, Raúl Arana and Orlando Bolaños from the UDN met with Legion leader Enrique Bermúdez in Guatemala City, and agreed to unite in a new organization, the Nicaraguan Democratic Force.
 The Chamorro brothers refused to accept the merger, and split off their faction, retaining the UDN-FARN name.

-A three-man political commission was set up for the FDN, with Cardenal as its coordinator, his ally Mariano Mendoza from the UDN, and Aristides Sánchez from the Legion.
+A three-man political commission was established for the FDN, with Cardenal as its coordinator, his ally Mariano Mendoza from the UDN, and Aristides Sánchez from the Legion.
 The FDN's executive committee in Miami also included many who had been involved in the UDN.